abrar-nazib/notes/tools/Metasploit/README.md

 ## Rough listing Meterpreter

 - `getuid` will return the username of the victim machine.
+- `sysinfo` shows the information about the system
 - `background` sends the meterpreter shell into the background and starts msf shell again.
 - `clearev` Will clear application, system and security logs on a windows system.
 - `download <filename>` downloads the specified file in the attacker machine.